Margaret Roper: Significance of work

 Roper's translations can be seen as a contribution to a contemporary debate between the Catholics and the Protestants.
 Jaime Goodrich, author of Faithful Translators: Authorship, Gender, and Religion in Early Modern England, explores this relationship with Roper's translation work.
-In the midst of the discourse on Erasmus over whether he supported or refuted the spread of Lutheranism, Roper's translation of Erasmus' A Devout Treatise upon the Paternoster was viewed with scrutiny and used as evidence that English authorities supported Erasmus.
+In the midst of the discourse on Erasmus over whether he supported or refuted the spread of Lutheranism, Roper's translation of Erasmus's A Devout Treatise upon the Paternoster was viewed with scrutiny and used as evidence that English authorities supported Erasmus.

 Relationship with Thomas More

-Roper's relationship with her father, Thomas More, is renowned and often cited as an example of familial loyalty.
+Roper's relationship with her father, Thomas More, is renowned and often cited as an examplar of familial loyalty.
 More often referred to Roper as "My dearest Meg".

 Roper visited More often during his imprisonment in the Tower of London.
-Thomas Cromwell allowed the visitations in hopes that Roper would persuade More to accept the Acts of Supremacy to avoid execution.
+Thomas Cromwell allowed the visits in the hope that Roper would persuade More to accept the Acts of Supremacy to avoid execution.
 During her visits, Roper smuggled letters and other things to and from More.
 Roper is credited with putting together a dossier of the letters written by More during his time in the tower.

 Thomas More was beheaded in 1535 for his refusal to accept the Acts of Supremacy and the Act of Succession (1534) of Henry VIII of England and swear allegiance to Henry as head of the English Church.
 Afterwards, More's head was displayed on a pike at London Bridge for a month.
 Roper bribed the man whose business it was to throw the head into the river to give it to her instead.
 She preserved it by pickling it in spices until her own death at the age of 39 in 1544.
 After her death, William Roper took charge of the head, and it is buried with him.

 More and his relatives were branded traitors following his execution.
 Roper took steps to clear her father's name posthumously by hiring More's old secretary John Harris to collect and recreate his writings to prove that there was no evidence of treason found within them.

 Death

-Roper died in 1544 and was buried in Chelsea Parish Church, "possibly with her father's head".
-Her husband, who survived her by thirty-three years, never remarried and honored her memory by living a life devoted to learning, beneficence, and piety.
+Roper died in 1544 and was buried in Chelsea Parish Church, with her father's head being taken by William Roper who survived her by thirty-three years.
+He never remarried, and honoured her memory by living a life devoted to learning, beneficence, and piety.
 Following her husband's death, Roper was reinterred in the vault belonging to the family of Roper, in St. Dunstan's, Canterbury.